a71993/csparqlpush/README.md

-# csparqlpush
+# Proof of Concepts

-This is a project for integrating c-sparql engine's restful API with pubsubhubbub.
+This is a source code of Proof of Concepts(PoC) for "Filtering Real-Time Linked Data Streams" thesis.
+The description of PoC 1 is in Section 4.6.1 of the thesis and the description of PoC 2 is in Section 4.6.2.

 Requirements:
 - RabbitMQ